Guy Maier: Etude Magazine

 Beginning in November, 1935, Maier began a long association with Etude Magazine.
-He wrote monthly columns, first under the heading of “The Teacher’s Roundtable” and later “The Pianist’s Page,” in which he answered questions from piano teachers.
+He wrote monthly columns, first under the heading of "The Teacher's Roundtable" and later "The Pianist's Page," in which he answered questions from piano teachers.
 Short pedagogical works sometimes accompanied the columns.
-After his death, a collection of his Etude columns was compiled by his widow and published under the title of The Piano Teacher’s Companion.
+After his death, a collection of his Etude columns was compiled by his widow and published under the title of The Piano Teacher's Companion.

 Family

-Guy Maier and his wife, Lois Auten Maier (née Warner), were the parents of two sons, Robert A. Maier, born March 14, 1924, and Theodore C. Maier, born June 25, 1925.
+Guy Maier and his wife, Lois Auten Maier (née Warner), had two sons, Robert A. Maier, born March 14, 1924, and Theodore C. Maier, born June 25, 1925.